 For many years Trevor Jones suffered with a rare condition called Hypoplastic MDS (myelodysplastic syndromes), where the bone marrow does not produce sufficient new cells to replenish blood cells.
 When Trevor’s blood counts were low, he needed transfusions of red blood cells and platelets.

 His condition developed into Myeloproliferative Disorder, causing blood cells to grow abnormally in the bone marrow.
-In May 2012 doctors discovered that Trevor was suffering with Acute Myeloid Leukaemia and he was swiftly admitted to King’s in June 2012.
+Doctors discovered that Trevor was suffering with Acute Myeloid Leukaemia and he was swiftly admitted to King’s College Hospital.

-We spent a year raising funds for LIBRA, totalling around £20,000, so that King’s can continue to develop new treatments for other patients with leukaemia.
+My family, friends and I spent a year raising funds for LIBRA, totalling around £20,000.
+We decided to raise funds so that King’s can continue to develop new treatments for other patients with leukaemia and other blood disorders.
 We have also helped increase awareness about the need for more bone marrow donors in the UK.

-King’s were unable to find a suitable donor for Trevor here but luckily they were able to source a close match in Germany.
+King’s were unable to find a suitable donor for Trevor in the UK, but luckily they were able to source a close match in Germany.
 Without the bone marrow transplant Trevor wouldn’t be here today.
 It’s so easy for people to join the British Bone Marrow Registry and by doing so they could save a life one day.

 Inspirational King’s patient, Billie, recently donated £3,000 to LIBRA through her own charity ‘Billie’s Fund’.
-The 30-year-old, from Beckenham, was diagnosed with leukaemia in September 2015 at the Princess Royal University Hospital (PRU) and was quickly transferred for lifesaving treatment at King’s.
+The 30-year-old, from Beckenham in Kent, was diagnosed with leukaemia in at the Princess Royal University Hospital (PRU) and was quickly transferred for lifesaving treatment at King’s.

 I have had five cycles of chemotherapy at King’s, a total body irradiation which took place at Guys, and then I was back at King’s for a stem cell transplant.
 Due to a weakened immune system, I have also had countless blood and platelet transfusions as well as antibiotics.
 My progress is now closely monitored through bone marrow biopsies.